Gheorghe Arpentin

-Gheorghe Arpentin (born 1961) is a Moldovan politician.
+Gheorghe Arpentin (born 9 June 1961) is a Moldovan politician.
 He has been a member of the Parliament of Moldova since 2010.

-He is also co-owner of Les Terres Noires with Nicolas Dirand.
-Arpentin is one of the most well-known wine-makers and wine-growers in Moldova.
+Arpentin is co-owner of Les Terres Noires with Nicolas Dirand; he is one of the most well-known wine-makers and wine-growers in Moldova.
 He holds a Ph.D. in technical sciences and owns his own vineyards.

-Mr. Arpentin has taken wine-making classes in France, where he lived for some time.
+Arpentin has taken wine-making classes in France, where he lived for some time.
 He founded a wine consulting business in 1997.
-Ten years later, Mr. Arpentin was elected to head the Oenologists' Union of Moldova.
+Ten years later, he was elected to head the Oenologists' Union of Moldova.
 He is also a member of the main wine-makers' and wine-growers' association in the United States.